 You may need to add a little water if it is too stiff or a little sugar if it is too thin.
 It should have the texture of old fashioned paste.

-Set out the candy in pretty dishes, muffin pans, or whatever holds it and makes it easily accessible.
+- Set out the candy in pretty dishes, muffin pans, or whatever holds it and makes it easily accessible.
+Someday, I’m going to set everything out in vintage teacups and do a gingerbread house party tea!

-Put a glob of “glue ” on each plate.
+- Put a glob of royal icing “glue ” on each plate.

-Most of all – take lots of pictures.
+Most of all – take lots of pictures!
+This is such a wonderful way to make special memories.